Case Study

 Five composite personas representing patients and providers facing mental health service barriers

 Five composite personas built from interviews with healthcare professionals, advocates, and individuals with lived experience.
+Illustrations by a teammate; I developed the stylized pipeline for the character and window artwork.

 79